Can engineers work remotely? It depends on whether you need access to specific equipment or if you’re hands-on with the final product.

 And let’s not forget how this exhausting routine tanks your productivity.

 Remote work isn’t for everyone.
 If you struggle with focus when alone, you might face distractions at home, such as:

 - A spouse

-Without structure and planning, working from home is a challenge.
-Especially in engineering, where you need to focus for long periods of time.
+Without proper structure and planning, working from home can be a challenge, especially in engineering, where extended periods of absolute focus are necessary.

 - Large dual monitors

-Sometimes outdated company cultures make optimal work models difficult.
-I understand it’s a big change, especially for older engineers.
+Sometimes, outdated company cultures hinder optimal work models.
+Plus, it’s a big shift, particularly for seasoned engineers.

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER